Feindsender

-Feindsender ('Enemy radio station) was a term used in Nazi Germany to describe radio stations broadcast by enemies of the German Reich before and during World War II, such as the United Kingdom or the United States.
+Feindsender ("enemy radio station") was a term used in Nazi Germany to describe radio stations broadcasting from countries that were enemies of the state before and during World War II, such as the United Kingdom or the United States.
 It also referred to radio stations in Germany which broadcast anti-Nazi material.
-The term has not been in general use since the downfall of the Third Reich.
+The term has not been in general use since the defeat of Nazi Germany.

 Background

 As early as 1929, Soviet Radio Moscow broadcast German-language radio programs, mainly to support the agitation by the Communist Party of Germany against the Weimar government.
 After the Nazi Machtergreifung in 1933, anyone caught by the Gestapo listening to Radio Moscow could be sent to a concentration camp.
 The Nazis attempted to jam the broadcasts, this however also affected their own Deutschlandsender transmissions.
 In 1936 the Reich Ministry of Justice decreed that anyone listening to Radio Moscow could be prosecuted for treason.
 Secret Gestapo reports attested to the popularity of German-language programs aired by foreign radio stations.

 Various new laws and prohibitions were put in place following the start of the second world war.
-One of the new law, introduced on 1 September 1939 (the first day of the German Invasion of Poland), was the "extraordinary radio-measures act" (Verordnung über außerordentliche Rundfunkmaßnahmen).
-The law prohibited deliberate listening to any foreign radio station under threat of prison.
+One of the new laws, introduced on 1 September 1939 (the first day of the German Invasion of Poland), was the "regulation on extraordinary measures for radio-broadcasting" (Verordnung über außerordentliche Rundfunkmaßnahmen).
+The law prohibited deliberate listening to any foreign radio station (including those based in neutral countries such as Switzerland and even some nominally allied countries such as fascist Italy or francoist Spain) under threat of a prison sentence.
 Likewise all non-governmental radio transmissions were banned and the two-way radios used by German amateur radio operators were seized by the Reichspost.